joshbegley/nyt-latest/README.md

 **Architects Are the Latest White-Collar Workers to Confront Bosses**\
 `Saying they are overworked and underpaid, architects at a prominent New York firm want to unionize.
-Others appear eager to follow.`\
+Others could follow.`\
 https://nytimes.com/2021/12/21/business/architects-white-collar-union.html?searchResultPosition=1

 **How to Find a Coronavirus Test in New York City**\